Identifiable Energy-based Representations: An Application to Estimating Heterogeneous Causal Effects

 \section{Method}

 Fitting energy-based models (EBMs) by maximum likelihood estimation (MLE) is often infeasible because the partition function ($Z_{\theta, j}$) is intractable.
-Noise Contrastive Estimation (NCE) proposed by \cite{gutmann2010noise,gutmann2012noise} is a computationally efficient and a consistent alternative.
+Noise Contrastive Estimation (NCE) proposed by \citep{gutmann2010noise,gutmann2012noise} is a consistent and computationally efficient alternative.
 The high-level idea of NCE is to optimize an EBM by contrasting it with another noise distribution with known and easy-to-sample density.
-Advanced methods have been proposed to tune the noise distribution, see for example \citet{gao2020flow,bose2018adversarial} and \citet{Ceylan2018ConditionalNE}.
+Advanced methods have been proposed to tune the noise distribution, see for example \citet{gao2020flow,bose2018adversarial,Ceylan2018ConditionalNE}.

-Here we divide the $n$ individuals into subsets $\mathcal{I}_j = \{i\in [n ]: X_i \in \mathcal{X}_j\}$, $j\in [k]$.
-For every individual $i\in \mathcal{I}_j$, we draw $b$ corrupted samples $\tilde{X}_{i1},\dotsc, \tilde{X}_{ib}$ from a distribution $\tilde{p}_{j}(x)$ defined as follows.
-Each $\tilde{X}_{ia}$ is generated in two steps: (1) we sample an independent binary variable with some probability for each feature of $X_i$, used to decide which features of $X_i$ will be corrupted, then (2) corrupt each selected continuous feature by adding white noise drawn from a standard normal distribution, and corrupt each selected categorical feature by uniformly sampling a possible value from its range.
+Here for every individual $i\in [n]$, we draw $b$ corrupted samples $\tilde{X}_{i1},\dotsc, \tilde{X}_{ib}$ from a noise distribution $\tilde{p}(\tilde{x}\mid X_i)$ defined as follows.
+Each $\tilde{X}_{ia}$ is generated in two steps: (1) we sample an independent binary variable with some probability for each feature of $X_i$, used to decide which features of $X_i$ will be corrupted, then (2) corrupt each selected continuous feature by adding white noise drawn from a standard normal distribution, and corrupt each selected categorical feature by uniformly sampling a value from its range.
 A mathematical description of $\tilde{p}(\tilde{x} \mid X_i)$ is provided in \Cref{sect:noise}.
 Overall, the original and corrupted data of individual $i$ is given by